15 River Essentials For Any Whitewater Rafting Trip

 A hat to protect you from the sun’s rays is essential, as you may be in exposed conditions for long intervals.
 But once you’re in camp and the temperatures drop, you’ll probably prefer a beanie to keep your head warm and reduce heat loss.
-Bring a sun hat with a chinstrap that will stay securely on your head, even if you end up capsizing going over rapids.
+Bring a sun hat with a chinstrap that will stay securely on your head to use while on the raft.
+Unexpected winds can easily blow off hats so having a chin strap is an extra good safety measure.

 After a day of having wet feet, it’s a great feeling to have your toes dry and snug.
-So pack a couple of pairs of socks to wear around camp in the evenings or for sleeping, particularly if you’re prone to cold feet-induced insomnia.
+Socks are also a wondeful option to have for the many side hikes offered through the trip.
+So pack a couple of pairs of socks to wear hiking, around camp in the evenings, or for sleeping, particularly if you’re prone to cold feet-induced insomnia.

 14. Polarized Sunglasses

 Invest in polarized sunglasses that will protect your eyes from harmful UV rays as the glare and reflection from the water can do serious damage.
 Polarized sunglasses contain special filters that block intense reflected light, helping to reduce glare and improve visibility.
 Make sure you bring a retaining strap to keep your sunglasses securely in place, no matter the bumps that the river brings.

-Reusable wet bags, or even small dry bags, are an essential item for keeping your belongings safe and dry while on the river, even if they are going to be in a larger dry bag.
+Reusable small dry bags are an essential item for keeping your belongings safe and dry while on the river, even if they are going to be in a larger dry bag.
 They’re also a good idea for creams and lotions that are prone to leaking, rapidly soiling everything in your pack!
 We always recommend bringing a few reusable wet bags, or small dry bags to utilize within your luggae or larger ROW provided dry bag.
 You can stash wet or dirty clothes along the way and keep them separate from your clean, dry gear.